Frequently Asked Questions

 Recommendation letters can be uploaded by the referees after the applicant enters their reference information during the on-line application process.
 However, if referees have trouble trying to upload their information, they may send the reference letter as an e-mail attachment to firstname.lastname@example.org.

-Q: What are the codes for reporting GRE and TOEFL scores?
+Q: What are the procedures/codes for reporting GRE and TOEFL scores?

 Q: Is a TOEFL score for an international student required if they are attending a US institution?